jia1/jia1.github.io/content/posts/core-react-training-day-1.md

     - `<Button icon={<FaTrash/>}>` (i.e. passing in an element) and
     - `<Button icon={FaTrash}>` (i.e. passing in a component)
   - Depending on the implementation of `Button`, we can refer to the icon as `{icon}` or `<Icon/>`.
 To make `icon` become `Icon`, use named destructuring of `props`.
-  - Passing in components may not be ideal since we do not want to pass its config in as props.
+  - Passing in components may not be ideal since we don't want to pass its config in as props.
     - `<Button icon={...} iconColor={...}>` contains props applied to components of varying levels of abstraction.
 It is untidy and we would not have known if `Button` expects us to configure `icon` outside or inside of `Button`.

 <!-- -->
 - Each child in a list should have a unique `key` prop.
-  - I always see this in my console but I did not bother to figure out why.
+  - I always see this in my console but I didn't bother to figure out why.
 And I did the one thing which the instructor advised against - setting `key` to be the index of the element in the list.
   - The `key` prop allows React to run a diff on virtual DOMs.
   - When we remove an element in the middle of the list, the indices of the elements are no longer constant.
 This reduces the performance of the diff function.
   - Random numbers as `key` are not ideal either.
 Each re-render regenerates the random numbers and these numbers have a small chance of collision.